 Publications in Science Fiction Studies

 “Shadow or the Self: Neil Gaiman and Social Media.”
 The Comics Work of Neil Gaiman: In Darkness, In Light, and In Shadow, Eds.
 Joseph Michael Sommers and Kyle Evelet.
 Jackson: U of Mississippi Press , forthcoming 2018.

 “The Power of the Perky: The Feminist Rhetoric of Death.”
 Death, Desire, Fury, and Delirium: Feminism in the Worlds of Neil Gaiman.
 Eds.
 Aaron Drucker and Tara Prescott.
 Jefferson NC: McFarland, 2012.

 Computers and Composition Online.
-Senior Editor, August 2002 – present.
+Acquisitions Editor 2016 – present.
+Senior Editor, August 2002 – 2016.
 One of the founding editors at CCO’s present location.
 Duties include solicitation of new work at conferences, editorial review of submitted work, web-authoring occasional reviews for text authors, and editorial supervision for articles personally solicited.

 Moon City Press.
 Editor, 2008 – present.
 Duties include solicitation of new work, promotion of new releases, website development, and editing individual book projects.

 Mid-American Review.
 Assistant Editor, August 1999 – 2002.
 Read submissions and selected poetry.
 Successfully solicited work from established poets, including Albert Goldbarth, Linda Gregg, A.E.
 Stallings, and Sondra Gilbert.